In South Africa's slums, mob justice rules

 KHAYELITSHA, South Africa (Reuters) - Beaten and set alight, Ncedile Gigi’s unrecognizable remains have not been buried since March, when a mob fed up with poor policing took the law into their own hands, torching the 26-year-old in a crime-ridden South African township.

-Accused of theft, Gigi was one of three men who had petrol-laced tyres shoved over their shoulders in Khayelitsha, a shanty town 40 km (25 miles) east of Cape Town.
+Accused of theft, Gigi was one of three men who had petrol-laced tires shoved over their shoulders in Khayelitsha, a shanty town 40 km (25 miles) east of Cape Town.

 The heat fused his body with that of another and the charred remains were then left on a sandy patch of ground where children normally play soccer - a macabre warning to others and a grim reminder of the social problems that plague Africa’s biggest and most developed economy.